-Poor Cooling in the Valley's Hot Summer Climate
+Poor Curing in the Valley's Hot Summer Climate

-Laying WMA in high heat can lead to poor compaction and delayed cooling.
+Laying WMA in high heat can lead to poor compaction and delayed curing time.
 The difference in temperature between the ambient air and the asphalt mixture affects the rate of cooling.
-Reducing that temperature difference allows for longer (slower) cooling periods and is part of what makes WMA a superior material to HMA in most uses.
-In addition, slower cooling means the material can be hauled longer distances and compacted at safer, cooler temperatures for a longer window of time.
-However, if that temperature difference is too small due to hot ambient temperatures, the material may not properly set or completely cool to the temperature approved for traffic use.
-Unfortunately, Valley summers are some of the hottest in the State, often reaching temperatures well above 100°F. Waiting for the asphalt to cool during typical Valley summer days can also cause significant project delays resulting in increased costs and longer periods of road closures.
+Reducing that temperature difference allows for longer (slower) curing periods and is part of what makes WMA a superior material to HMA in most uses.
+However, if that temperature difference is too small due to hot ambient temperatures, the material may take too long to cool to the temperature approved for traffic use (typically below 130 °F for both WMA and HMA).
+Unfortunately, Valley summers are some of the hottest in the state, often reaching temperatures well above 100°F. Waiting for the asphalt to cool during typical Valley summer days can cause significant project delays resulting in increased costs and longer periods of road closures.
 Pavement plant operators who participated in the WMA study session indicated that almost all of the WMA orders their company receives are for Central Coast or Bay Area construction projects, places with cooler climates.
-Until clear WMA specs are written and the use of this material is more widely implemented by Caltrans in the Valley, public works and other local agencies will not readily adopt WMA technologies.
+Until clear WMA specs are written and the use of WMA is more widely implemented by Caltrans in the Valley, public works and other local agencies will not readily adopt WMA technologies.